 Oregon Tech was recently ranked among the best schools in the nation in Forbes’ annual ranking of Top Colleges.
-These rankings of 650 schools – the top 20 percent of all four-year and graduate universities in the nation – use data from sources such as the Integrated Postsecondary Education Data System, the Department of Education’s College Scorecard, Payscale and Niche.
+These rankings of 660 schools – the top 20 percent of all four-year and graduate universities in the nation – are exclusively prepared for Forbes by the Center for College Affordability and Productivity (CCAP), a Washington D.C. think tank and data directly from the Department of Education, Payscale, and the America’s Leaders list.

-The rankings are based on five general categories: Post-Graduate Success (35 percent), an evaluation of alumni pay and prominence; Student Experience (20 percent), including professor evaluations and freshman to sophomore retention rates; Debt (20 percent); Graduation Rate (12.5 percent); and Academic Success (12.5 percent).
+The rankings are based on five general categories: Post-Graduate Success (32.5 percent), an evaluation of alumni pay and prominence; Student Satisfaction (25 percent), including professor evaluations and freshman to sophomore retention rates; Debt (25 percent); Graduation Rate (7.5 percent); and Academic Success (10 percent).

-Oregon Tech is listed at 436 overall, up more than 100 spots from last year’s ranking.
-The university also ranked #144 in Public Colleges and #81 for Colleges in the West.
-Graduates of Oregon Tech enjoy an outstanding graduate success rate, with almost 95 percent either employed or enrolled in graduate school within six months of graduation.
-Graduates also earn an average starting annual salary of $56,000.
+Oregon Tech is listed at 578 overall, staying steady with last year’s ranking.
+Graduates of Oregon Tech enjoy an outstanding graduate success rate, with almost 90 percent either employed or enrolled in graduate school within six months of graduation.
+Graduates also earn an average starting annual salary of $54,000.

 To view the Forbes’ Top Colleges ranking, visit www.forbes.com/top-colleges/list/.
 To view a full list of Oregon Tech accolades, please visit www.oit.edu/news/university-accolades-rankings.